 How Hot do the Banff Hot Springs Get?

-The water in the Banff Upper Hot Springs are geothermal, coming from the earth’s crust 3 km down.
+The Banff Upper Hot Springs water is geothermal, coming from the earth’s crust 3 km down.

 The natural temperature of the water depends on the season.
-In the winter you can expect a temperature of 45-50°C, also the water flow is lower during this time and municipal water that is heated is used to top up the water.
+In the winter, you can expect a temperature of 45-50°C; also, the water flow is lower during this time, and municipal water heated is used to top up the water.
 Typically water temperatures are kept between 37-40°C.

 Where are the Banff Hot Springs?

 At the base of Sulphur Mountain, which is located at the end of Mountain Ave.
 Near the Banff Gondola and parking area for Sulphur mountain.